MultiSafepay/php-sdk/README.md

 $multiSafepaySdk = new \MultiSafepay\Sdk($yourApiKey, $isProduction);
 ```

-From the SDK, you can get various managers to help you with what you want to accomplish:
+From the SDK, you can get various managers:
 ```php
 $multiSafepaySdk->getTransactionManager();
 $multiSafepaySdk->getGatewayManager();